 5. Get pre-approval

 Home loan pre-approval approves you to borrow up to a certain amount, giving you a good idea of what you can and can't afford.
-It is typically valid for 90 days, but could vary depending on your circumstances and the lender's.
-Keep in mind getting pre-approved doesn't guarantee your home loan application will be successful.
+It is typically valid for 90 days, but could vary.
+Keep in mind that getting pre-approved doesn't guarantee your home loan application will be successful.

 To qualify for pre-approval, you'll need to supply:

-- Estimation of the purchase price and type of property you are seeking to buy
+Estimation of the purchase price and the type of property you are seeking to buy

 This is because home loan providers want to be as sure as possible that you can afford to meet your loan repayments.
 The lender will then use this information to determine your borrowing capacity.
 To avoid financial strain, it's important to stick to your budget even if a lender offers you a bigger loan than you were expecting.

-Once you're pre-approved, you can generally make an offer on a home and the loan is confirmed to close the purchase.
+Once you're pre-approved, you can generally make an offer on a home and the loan is confirmed or unconditionally approved to close the purchase.

 6. Finalise your application